 - In the work bowl of a heavy-duty electric mixer or in a large bowl, mix 3 cups (12 ounces) of the white whole wheat flour with the yeast, salt, cinnamon, ginger, cardamom and mace.

 - Add the warm milk, honey, melted butter and egg, stirring with a wooden spoon to blend.
 If using a stand mixer, fit it with the dough hook, and knead at a low speed.
 Otherwise, turn the dough out onto a lightly floured surface and knead by hand.
-Knead about 5 minutes, adding the remaining 1/2 cup of flour if necessary, until the dough is soft, smooth and elastic.
-(The dough should be fairly soft.
-For nice soft buns, resist that urge to add just a bit more flour.)
-During the last minute, mix in the candied ginger, apricots, cranberries and dates.
+Knead about 5 minutes, working in the extra flour 1 tablepoon ata a time, if necessary. until the dough is soft, smooth and elastic.
+(The dough should be slightly sticky.
+For soft buns, resist that urge to add just a bit more flour.)During the last minute, mix in the candied ginger, apricots, cranberries and dates.

 For the flour paste cross:

 - Mix the flour and water into a thick paste.
-Before the risen buns go in the oven, after brushing egg glaze on them , spoon the paste into a pastry bag fitted with a small (1/4-inch) plain tip and pipe a flour cross on the top of each bun.
+Before the risen buns go in the oven, after brushing egg glaze on them, spoon the paste into a pastry bag fitted with a small (1/4-inch) plain tip and pipe a flour cross on the top of each bun.

 For the cream cheese frosting cross: